jpedroschmitz/jpedroschmitz/README.md

 - [FreeInvoice.dev](https://FreeInvoice.dev), a simple and Free Invoice Tool to create professional invoices;
 - [vagaschapeco.com](https://vagaschapeco.com), a job board tailored to the region where I live in Brazil.

-If you would like to discuss these things, you can send me [an email](mailto:hey@joaopedro.dev) or DM me on [Twitter](https://twitter.com/jpedroschmitz) (the best way to talk with me).
-I'm looking forward to connecting with you :)
+You can reach out to me directly on [LinkedIn](https://linkedin.com/in/jpedroschmitz) or [Twitter](https://x.com/jpedroschmitz).
+Looking forward to connecting with you :)